ZikiFlicky/Rael/README.md

 To install sdl2 on Ubuntu, run `sudo apt install libsdl2-dev`

-To build, run `make`.
+To build for use purpose, run `make all`.

+To build for development-related purposes, run `make` or `make debug` (they're identical).

+`make debug` enables debug features in the compiler, and `make all` disables assertions and should be a bit faster due to that.

-To run the tests, run `python runtests.py`
+To run the tests, run `python runtests.py`.

 ## Usage
-To run a file, `build/rael filename.rael`
+To run a file, `build/rael filename.rael`.

 ## Examples
 Examples can be found in the examples directory.

-They can be run like this: `build/rael examples/beer.rael`
+They can be run like this: `build/rael examples/beer.rael`.

 ![The Rael programming language logo|400x400](rael_logo.png)